How to Rip and Upload DVD Movies to Google Drive

 Step 3: Start ripping DVD.

 Simply click RUN button and then it will begin decrypting and digitizing the disc.
 Within minutes (note: the ripping speed varies depending on your computer configurations. ), WinX DVD Ripper will finish the ripping and put the digital copy of your DVD in the destination folder.
-Then, you can upload it to Google Drive.
+Then, you can upload the ripped copy to Google Drive.

 Disclaimer: Digiarty Software does not advocate ripping commercial DVDs for any illegal purpose.
 You're suggested to refer to the DVD copyright laws in your country before doing so.